Bloomy52/go-choose-license/README.md

 I remember when I was first starting out, I had no idea what license to use for my project, and while ways to help choose a license did exist, nobody had a simple way for someone to choose a license for my next project.
-So, I decided to build my own, which is why we now have `go-choose-license`.
+So, I decided to build my own, which is why we now have `go-choose-license`, so developers don't have decision paralysis when it comes to choosing a license for their next project.

 ## How This Program Works
 This program is simple, but genius.
+It has three options users can choose from.
+1) Choose a license based on your preferences via our guided questionnaire.
+2) Choose a license based on the community norms of the programming language you are using for your project.
+3) Use our curated list of licenses to choose from.

+Once you have selected a license, the program will help fill in specific user information for the copyright and then add it to your project's repository.

 ## Quick Start
 We have released downloadable binaries for macOS, Windows, and Linux for both `amd64` and `arm64` archetectures.